ck852/Data-Analysis-GUI/README.md

 <img src="images/data_comparison.png" alt="data_comparison" width="750"/>

+# Time-Course

 A set of three time-course recordings was analyzed in PatchBatch and in WinWCP.
+These files contained a variable number of sweeps, exceeding 200 sweeps per file.
 The disparity in time values as a result of the stimulus repeat period approximation of sweep times is characterized as follows:

 <img src="images/dual_range_time.png" alt="time_comparison" width="450"/>